webgptorg/promptbook/README.md

 -   `LamaExecutionTools`
 -   `GpuExecutionTools`
 -   And a special case are `RemoteExecutionTools` that connect to a remote server and run one of the above execution tools on that server.
+-   The second special case is `MockedEchoExecutionTools` that is used for testing and mocking.
+-   The third special case is `LogExecutionToolsWrapper` that is technically also an execution tools but it is more proxy wrapper around other execution tools that logs all calls to execution tools.

+#### Script Execution Tools

+`ScriptExecutionTools` is an abstract container that represents all the tools needed to execute scripts.
+It is implemented by concrete execution tools:

+-   `JavascriptExecutionTools` is a wrapper around `vm2` module that executes javascript code in a sandbox.
+-   _(Not implemented yet)_ `TypescriptExecutionTools` executes typescript code in a sandbox.
+-   _(Not implemented yet)_ `PythonExecutionTools` executes python code in a sandbox.

+#### User Interface Tools

+`UserInterfaceTools` is an abstract container that represents all the tools needed to interact with the user.
+It is implemented by concrete execution tools:

+-   _(Not implemented yet)_ `ConsoleInterfaceTools` is a wrapper around `readline` module that interacts with the user via console.
+-   `SimplePromptInterfaceTools` is a wrapper around `window.prompt` synchronous function that interacts with the user via browser prompt.
+It is used for testing and mocking **NOT intended to use in the production** due to its synchronous nature.
+-   `CallbackInterfaceTools` delagates the user interaction to a async callback function.
+You need to provide your own implementation of this callback function and its bind to UI. <!-- <- TODO: Provide here a way how to do it with some our plugin -->

 ### Executor